 Bora Bora is one of the premier resort islands in the world and probably the most traveled to island for tourists in French Polynesia.
 On the other hand, it also has the nickname “Boring Boring” in the backpacker world for the lack of unguided adventure available and the isolation of the resorts on the perimeter atoll islands.
 The truth, ofcourse, is somewhere in between.

 This is the second entry of the French Polynesia trip series covering our experiences on Bora Bora (3).
-You can navigate to the other parts in the index below as they are posted.
+You can navigate to the other parts in the index below.

 click to expand